CSHS-CWRA/RavenPy/CONTRIBUTING.rst

         .. code-block:: console

+        python -m pip install --group dev
-            python -m pip install -e .[dev]
+        python -m pip install --editable .
-            pre-commit install
+        prek install

     This installs ``ravenpy`` in an "editable" state, meaning that changes to the code are immediately seen by the environment.
 To ensure a consistent coding style, `make dev` also installs the ``pre-commit`` hooks to your local clone.

-    On commit, ``pre-commit`` will check that ``flake8``, ``ruff``, ``numpydoc`` and other hooks are passing, perform automatic fixes if possible, and warn of violations that require intervention.
+    On commit, ``prek`` will will run ``pre-commit`` checks that ensure code quality checks are passing, perform automatic fixes if possible, and warn of violations that require intervention.
 If your commit fails the checks initially, simply fix the errors, re-add the files, and re-commit.

     You can also run the hooks manually with:

         .. code-block:: console

-            pre-commit run -a
+            prek run -a

     If you want to skip the ``pre-commit`` hooks temporarily, you can pass the `--no-verify` flag to `git commit`.